Imperialism, the Highest Stage of Capitalism: Chapter 6: Division of the World Among the Great Powers

-In this chapter, Lenin discusses the final partition of the world between imperialist powers from 1876-1900.
+In this chapter, Lenin discusses the final partition of the world between imperialist powers from 1876 to 1900.
 The colonial policy of these powers aimed to monopolize control over sources of raw materials and labor in specific territories.
 However, there were imbalances in the division of the world, with older capitalist powers stagnating and newer ones growing rapidly.
 Lenin argues that the contradiction between economic development and colonial possessions can only be solved through war for redivision between these powers.
-In the late 19th Century countries like Britain and France took the lion’s share of colonial possessions.
+In the late 19th Century countries like Britain and France took the majority of colonial possessions.
 Germany in particular arrived late on the scene.

 Chapter 7: Imperialism as a Special Stage of Capitalism

 In this chapter, Lenin criticizes Kautsky's conception of imperialism, which separates the political dimension from the fundamental economic basis.
 Lenin ties together the threads of his analysis, emphasizing the basic features of imperialism, including the concentration of production and capital, the merging of bank and industrial capital, the export of capital, and the formation of international monopolies.
 He argues that these features are products of the development of capitalism itself, rather than just policies pursued by capitalists.

-Lenin attacks Kautsky's "ultra-imperialism," which claims that international cartels would lessen the unevenness and contradictions inherent in world capitalism.
+Lenin attacks Kautsky's "ultra-imperialism", which claims that international cartels would lessen the unevenness and contradictions inherent in world capitalism.
 Lenin argues that finance capital and trusts actually increase the unevenness in the rate of growth between different parts of the world economy, which leads to wars between imperialist powers.
 This critique highlights the potential dangers of reformist ideas that do not address the underlying economic basis of imperialism.